endeavoursc/ff-overlay-scrollbars-win10/README.md

 ## Updating .js file

 If you are updating or changing the [userChrome.js](https://github.com/endeavoursc/firefox-overlay-scrollbars-win10/blob/master/userChrome.js) file you need to clear the Firefox cache by deleting your profile inside *%UserProfile%\AppData\Local\Mozilla\Firefox\Profiles* (Windows)
+This won't erase your settings, active sessions, etc.